StephLin/LIO-SEGMOT/README.md

 Please refer to their installation instructions accordingly.

-> We also provide an instrction to construct your own object detection service
-> for LIO-SEGMOT, while the documentation plan is still working in progress.
-> :smiling_face_with_tear:

 ## :card_file_box: Sample Datasets

 We provide the following pre-built bag files for KITTI raw sequences and the Hsinchu